In Atlanta, photographers earn money in three ways:

 (discounts and tax are not included in commission calculation)

-Here is a real example based on an Atlanta shift (see clock our card below):
+Here is real examples based on an Atlanta shift (see clock our card below) in 2026:

 During that shift, the photographer: